pogipop/cloudron/docs/references/selfhosting.md

 If your domain *does not* use Route 53 or Digital Ocean, setup a wildcard (`*`) DNS `A` record that points to the IP of the server created above.
 If your DNS provider has an API, please open an [issue](https://git.cloudron.io/cloudron/box/issues) and we may be able to support it.

+## Finish Setup

+Once the domain setup is done, the Cloudron will configure the DNS and get a SSL certificate.
+It will automatically redirect to `https://my.<domain>`.

 ## Backups